jensbehrmann/jens-website/content/publication/example/index.md

 # and it will be replaced with their full name and linked to their profile.
 authors:
 - admin
+- Will Grathwohl
+- Ricky T. Q. Chen
+- David Duvenaud
-- Robert Ford
+- Joern-Henrik Jacobsen

 # Author notes (optional)
 author_notes:
-- "Equal contribution"
-- "Equal contribution"

 date: "2013-07-01T00:00:00Z"
 doi: ""